raganwald-deprecated/homoiconic/2010/03/significant_whitespace.md

 The word on the street was that there were a bunch of powerful Javascript libraries kicking around, but the one thing I consistently heard about John Resig's [jQuery](http://jquery.com/ "jQuery: The Write Less, Do More, JavaScript Library") was that it "Changes the way you think about programming."
 And while I am far from done learning new things, I will admit that I have been provoked into wondering whether significant whitespace could be a really good thing.

-let me show you what I am thinking about.
+Let me show you what I am thinking about.
 One of jQuery's consistent styles is for most 'methods' to return the receiver, which allows you to chain method calls.
 For example:

     message_dialog_instance
       .text(text)